brhod/brhod.github.io/_pages/about.md

 - been a co-organizor a reading group and been a mentor to three interns and various other more junior members

 By training, I'm a statistician and linguist.
-I hold a M.S. in statistics from the University of Chicago, and I was A.B.D. in a Ph.D. program in the Department of Linguistics at the University of Chicago.
+I hold a M.S. in statistics from the University of Chicago, and I was A.B.D. in a Ph.D. program in the Department of Linguistics at the University of Chicago (note: I withdrew from the program while in good academic standing).
 I have some personal project experience in speech (acoustically grounded word embeddings, forced alignment of Mandarin speech) and computer vision (ultrasound image tracings).

 I very much love statistical analysis and machine learning, and always welcome any questions people have regarding data that they have.
 I informally help friends in academia with these kinds of things.
 As for statistical frameworks, I am comfortable with both frequentist and Bayesian methods.